acocalypso/PokeSearchMad/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+### Credits:
+Thanks to SnoOpy for his database file with the pokemon names